-Accessibility (sometimes abbreviated a11y because there are 11 characters between the a and y) matters a lot because without it we’re leaving a larger segment of society out than you might think.
+Accessibility (sometimes abbreviated a11y because there are 11 characters between the a and y) matters a lot because, without it, we’re leaving a larger segment of society out than you might think.
 You’re also helping more people than those with disabilities by making content accessible.

 For the sake of your process and training, start building habits now to build accessible content from the beginning.
 That means you have to design for it and get used to taking advantage of all the tools available to make content accessible.